Is Change A Dirty Masonic Word?

 What do massive charities, health systems and cash donations do for the advancement of Freemasonry within a jurisdiction?
 Why try to buy good will and notoriety when just practicing the virtues and tenets of Freemasonry will do more for you?
 If all the sweat, effort and money goes to marketing, advertising and financing others while bankrupting and diminishing Freemasonry, everybody loses.
 Why not try being side by side in the trenches with your community rather than an outsider trying to buy friends.
 And then go celebrate and march in a parade.

-Understanding the Moral Law on MLK day.
+Understanding the Moral Law on Martin Luther King Jr. Day.

-On this national Holiday, we are to reflect and celebrate one of the greatest Americans in our pantheon of Founding Fathers, D. Martin Luther King, Jr. One of his many contributions to our American way of life came at one of his darkest hours which produced one of his brightest writings in his Letter from a Birmingham Jail.
+On this national Holiday, we are to reflect and celebrate one of the greatest Americans in our pantheon of Founding Fathers, Martin Luther King, Jr. One of his many contributions to our American way of life came at one of his darkest hours which produced one of his brightest writings in his Letter from a Birmingham Jail.
 In it, king gives us an insight to the truth behind his protests and a reflection in how far afield we, as a nation, have walked from justice which we derive out of our own understanding of the moral law.

 Masonry speaks at many levels about the Moral Law, how it is a rule and guide to what ‘being’ a Freemason is all about.